EvangelosPourikas/EvangelosPourikas/README.md

 ## About Me

 I am an MSc student in Applied Social Data Science at the London School of Economics (LSE), with a BSc in Criminology & Data Analytics from City, University of London.
-I'm extremely passionate about using quantitative methods and computational tools to make sense of complex social problems.
+I'm extremely passionate about using quantitative methods and computational tools to make sense of complex social problems, while I also hold an interest in understanding current industry markets and how data driven findings can alter business decision-making.

 ## What I Work With